-Opening lead: king of hearts
+Opening lead: queen of hearts

 For details about local bridge events, go to the HK Contract Bridge Association website www.hkcba.org